microsoft/vscode-docs/docs/languages/html.md

 * `html.format.wrapLineLength`: Maximum amount of characters per line.
 * `html.format.unformatted`: List of tags that shouldn't be reformatted.
-* `html.format.contentUnformatted`: List of tags, comma separated, where the content shouldn't be reformatted
+* `html.format.contentUnformatted`: List of tags, comma separated, where the content shouldn't be reformatted.
 * `html.format.extraLiners`: List of tags that should have an extra newline before them.
 * `html.format.preserveNewLines`: Whether existing line breaks before elements should be preserved.
 * `html.format.maxPreserveNewLines`: Maximum number of line breaks to be preserved in one chunk.